vkumaresan/vkumaresan.github.io/_posts/2020-09-05-Wikiroll:-What-is-Hanafuda?.md

   - Draw a card from the deck; if this card matches anything in the field, repeat the same procedure and bring both to your side.
 If not, you have to discard that card to the field.
   - Play goes to the next player to your right

 The objective of the game is to create matching sets of cards.
-This is where the complexity comes in; there are a ton of matching sets with varying point values, which can be confusing!
+This is where the complexity comes in; there are a ton of matching sets with varying point values, which can be really confusing!
 The graphic below does a good job of summarizing some of them.

 <p align="center">
   <img src="https://cf.geekdo-images.com/camo/2b20cfe30987b202f5fcb937f04fbb8a3bbb3703/687474703a2f2f6d6f6f6e72616262697468616e61667564612e776565626c792e636f6d2f75706c6f6164732f382f332f362f352f38333635343239362f66696e616c73636f72655f322e6a70673f363039">